 The cause of the patient's optic neuropathy is treated.
 Exposure to toxic substances should stop immediately.
 Alcohol and other potentially causative chemicals or drugs should be avoided.
 Chelation therapy is indicated in lead poisoning.
 Dialysis, fomepizole, ethanol, or a combination is used for methanol poisoning.
 Treatment with oral or parenteral B vitamins and/or folate before vision loss becomes severe may reverse the condition when undernutrition is the presumed cause.

 Low-vision aids (eg, magnifiers, large-print devices, talking watches) may be helpful.

 The role of antioxidants has not been fully characterized.
 Their use could be justified on a theoretic basis; however, there is no proof of efficacy, and the at-risk population that should receive such supplements has not been defined.

-Toxic or nutritional optic neuropathy is reduced visual acuity caused most often by drugs or toxins or nutritional deficiencies, particularly in alcoholics or in those who have undergone bariatric surgery.
+Toxic or nutritional optic neuropathy is reduced visual acuity caused most often by drugs or toxins or nutritional deficiencies, particularly in people with alcohol use disorder or in those who have undergone bariatric surgery.

-Diagnosis is mainly clinical (eg, bilateral scotomata, suggestive history).
+Diagnosis is mainly clinical (eg, bilateral cecocentral scotomata, suggestive history).